Laid to rest at the Field of Honour.

-Above we publish the photographs of three Ipswich brothers, who are now serving in the Army, in the hope that they may be brought to the notice of their father, of whom nothing has been for over two years.
+Above we publish the photographs of three Ipswich brothers, who are now serving in the Army, in the hope that they may be brought to the notice of their father, of whom nothing has been heard for over two years.
 The photographs were sent to us by their sister, Mrs Brown, No. 4, The Orchard, Albion Street, Ipswich.
 Their names and regiments are:- Prvt.
 A. Bedford, 3rd Suffolks, stationed at Tring; 2.
 Prvt.
 William Bedford, 2nd Lincs., now in France; 3.
 Prvt.
 C. Bedford, 2nd Suffolks, prisoner of war at Freiyegeben Lager, Doeberitz, Germany.

 Image from 1917 Suffolk Chronicle and Mercury newspaper.